Cowin-team/cowin_map/README.md

 ```
 and visit http://localhost:4000

-As you edit the file, the site will be re-generated automatically.
+As you edit the files, the site will be re-generated automatically.

 ## Alternative Setup: Without Docker and natively on your machine